Registration and login are required to submit items online and to check the status of current submissions.

 7. Guideline for Online Submission

-Author should first register as Author and is offered as Reviewer through the following address: https://ejournal2.undip.ac.id/index.php/bcrec/about/submissions#onlineSubmissions
+Author should first register as Author Role and may be offered as Reviewer through the following address: https://ejournal2.undip.ac.id/index.php/bcrec/about/submissions#onlineSubmissions

 The author should fulfill the form as detail as possible where the star marked form must be entered.
 After all form textbox was filled, Author clicks on “Register” button to proceed the registration.
 Therefore, Author is brought to online author submission interface where Author should click on “New Submission”.
 In the Start a New Submission section, click on “’Click Here’: to go to step one of the five-step submission process”.
 The following are five steps in online submission process:

-- Step 1 - Starting the Submission: Select the appropriate section of the journal, i.e. Original Research Articles, Review Article, or Short Communication.
+- Step 1 - Starting the Submission: Select the appropriate section of the journal, i.e. Original Research Articles, Review Article, Short Communication, or Letter to Editor.
 Thus, the author must check-mark on the submission checklists.
 An author should type or copy-paste Covering Letter in Letter to Editor.

 - Step 2 – Uploading the Submission: To upload a manuscript to this journal, click Browse on the Upload submission file item and choose the manuscript document file (.doc/.docx) to be submitted, then click "Upload" button until the file has been uploaded.
 Do not upload cover letter and other supplementary files here.